10 Simple Ways to Measure Social Media

 5. Conversation Rate

 It is the number of conversations going on per social media post.
-On Facebook, Google+, LinkedIn, Pinterest and Instagram, this will be comments.
-On Twitter, it’s replies.
+On Facebook, Google+, LinkedIn, Pinterest, and Instagram, these will be comments.
+On Twitter, it replies.
 A high rate indicates that a particular strategy is working well and vice-versa, and is crucial to determine what kind of content works for a specific audience, helping to understand the consumer mindset, behavior as well as interests.

-Number of visits and visitors on social media drives to your website.
-No matter what the business is, if you have a website, social media should drive a significant amount of traffic everyday.
-Website traffic can be significantly increased by making the URL visible in social media and by being proactive in promoting links to your site.
+Several visits and visitors on social media drive to your website.
+No matter what the business is, if you have a website, social media should drive a significant amount of traffic every day.
+Website traffic can be significantly increased by making the URL visible on social media and by being proactive in promoting links to your site.